i-like-robots/hyperons/README.md

 ## Features

-- Share code between React single-page apps and plain HTML pages
+- [The fastest](#benchmarks) JSX to string renderer and tiny code size (1.2kb gzipped)
 - Render components on the server and in the browser
-- [Superfast](#benchmarks) and tiny code size (1.2kb gzipped)
+- Works with class components and functional components, even ones that use [hooks](#hooks)
-- Support for CSS stringification, boolean attributes, void elements, fragments, and more
+- Support for context, CSS stringification, boolean attributes, void elements, fragments, and more
-- Render class components and functional components

 ## Usage